 Self-harm: self-poisoning or self-injury, irrespective of the apparent purpose of the act.

-Suicide and self-harm links: self-harm is generally a way of coping with overwhelming emotional distress.
+Self-harm is generally a way of coping with overwhelming emotional distress.
 Many young people self-harm where there is no suicidal intent.
 However, research shows that young people who self-harm can be at a higher risk of suicide.